tock/tock/libraries/tock-register-interface/README.md

 write-only functionality, respectively.

-Defining the registers is done with the `register_structs` macro, which expects for each register an offset, a field name and a type.
+Defining the registers is done with the `register_structs` macro, which expects for each register an offset, a field name, and a type.
 Registers must be declared in increasing order of offsets and contiguously.
-If any padding is required between two registers, this must be explicited with a padding identifier.
-The end of the struct is marked with its size and the `@END` keyword.
+If any gap is left between a register entry the previous entry, the previous entry will be treated as an array to fill the gap.
+If there is an unused gap in the register mapping, then explicit padding is required and should be named like `_reserved`.
+The end of the struct is marked with its size and the `@END` keyword, effectively pointing to the offset immediately past the list of registers.

 ```rust
 use tock_registers::registers::{ReadOnly, ReadWrite, WriteOnly};